Effective advertising in today’s global culture requires great website content. Not okay content, or even good content.

 The Emergence of Search Engine Optimization

-Most businesses who were present on the web in the mid ’90s to early 2000s enjoyed consistently rising traffic as consumers discovered how to use the internet.
+Most businesses that were present on the web in the mid-’90s to early 2000s enjoyed consistently rising traffic as consumers discovered how to use the internet.
 But as hundreds and even thousands of websites were published daily, competition for views grew.